Timusan/timusan.github.io/ja/stories/web-shop.md

 ## Web shop content

-Shisaa.jp gives you your web shop free of content.
+shisaa.be gives you your web shop free of content.
 The content of your shop is very personal and entirely up to you.
 Since you have full control over the backend, you are fully capable of inputting all your desired text, images and products after the shop has been put on your own server.

-If needed, Shisaa.jp does offers inputting all your content and products for you, if delivered properly.
+If needed, shisaa.be does offers inputting all your content and products for you, if delivered properly.
 This is a separate service and is priced according to the volume of content you wish to have input.
 Once the content is known, a separate price will be proposed.

 <a name="hosting"></a>
 ## Web shop hosting

-After your web shop is up and running, Shisaa.jp offers a separate hosting and maintenance contract to run your shop, keep the server and your shop (Drupal CMS and Commerce) up-to-date and secure.
-Remember, Shisaa.jp does everything in house, even the full server management.
+After your web shop is up and running, shisaa.be offers a separate hosting and maintenance contract to run your shop, keep the server and your shop (Drupal CMS and Commerce) up-to-date and secure.
+Remember, shisaa.be does everything in house, even the full server management.
 This means the most optimal server installation for your web shop.
 This contract will give you the following:

 * Dedicated hosting of your web shop
 * You do not share your server with other customers, you get your own virtual private server